-This panel discussion will focus on innovative practices and programs in which educators are going beyond merely delivering content and engaging their classes as citizens, researchers, and cocreators of the world around them.
-Confirmed panelists include:
+This panel discussion focuses on innovative practices and programs in which educators are going beyond merely delivering content and engaging their classes as citizens, researchers, and cocreators of the world around them.
+Panelists include:

 - Michael Furdyk, Cofounder and Director of Innovation, TakingITGlobal

 - Dr. Peter Holowka, Director of Educational Technology, West Point Grey Academy, Vancouver

 - Natasha Peddle, AP Capstone Diploma Program Teacher, St Malachy’s Memorial High School, New Brunswick